Meeting Room Policy

 The primary purpose of the meeting rooms at the Conneaut Public Library is to provide facilities for library related activities.
 Needs of the library for use of the meeting rooms take precedence over use by an outside group.

 As a community service the library make its meeting rooms available for use by non-profit groups when not in use for library activities.
 Groups may use the meeting rooms both for private meetings and to present programs for the general public.
-Programs which are open to the general public must be open to all, consistent with the informational educational, or cultural purpose of the library and must be non-soliciting in nature.
-Meeting rooms are available on a first come basis under the guideline approved by the Board of Trustees.
+Programs which are open to the general public must be open to all, consistent with the informational, educational, or cultural purpose of the library, and must be non-soliciting in nature.
+Meeting rooms are available on a first-come, first-served basis under the guidelines approved by the Board of Trustees.

-The following equipment may be available for use by outside groups or organizations; tables, chairs, microphone, overhead projector, laptop, television.
+The following equipment may be available for use by outside groups or organizations: tables, chairs, microphone, overhead projector, laptop, and television.
 Library use of this equipment takes precedence over outside groups or organizations.
-The library will set up tables, chairs and other equipment as required.
-Use of this equipment must be request at the time of reservation.
+The library will set up tables, chairs, and other equipment as required.
+Use of this equipment must be requested at the time of reservation.

 The Library does not endorse the views expressed by any group or individual using the meeting room but does endorse the right of those individuals or groups to express their views so long as they abide by the policies and rules governing the use of the library meeting room.

 - The use of the meeting room is free if the meeting or program is held during library hours.
 However, donations will be accepted to assist the cost of maintaining meeting room facilities and equipment.